 about the artist

-Born in 1973 and raised a proud Hoosier, Jason has been heavily influenced by Japanese culture from a young age due to the time his grandparents spent in Osaka as missionaries after World War II.
-Jason’s mother was born in Japan, and her first words were in both languages.
-Jason was probably the only kindergartner in southern Indiana that came home from school and had ramen for lunch back in 1978.
+Born and raised a proud Hoosier, Jason has been heavily influenced by Japanese culture from a young age due to the time his grandparents spent in Osaka as missionaries after World War II.
+Jason was probably the only kindergartner in southern Indiana that came home from school and had ramen for lunch.

-Jason went on to excel in school, and with a heavy focus on the performing arts, he graduated at the top of his class in high school, and thereafter matriculated to the University of Pennsylvania.
+With a heavy focus on the performing arts, Jason graduated at the top of his class in high school, and thereafter matriculated to the University of Pennsylvania.

-Having always felt something missing in his life in Indiana and Pennsylvania, almost immediately after graduating college, Jason moved to Japan to begin what has been a lifelong journey of reconciling East versus West.
-His interest in performing arts gradually gave way to visual arts after a stint in stand-up comedy in Tokyo, in part because he loved painting, but more so because he wasn’t very funny.
+Having always felt something missing in his life in the US, after graduating college Jason moved to Japan to begin a lifelong journey reconciling East versus West.
+His interest in performing arts gave way to visual arts after a stint in stand-up comedy in Tokyo, in part because he loved painting, but more so because he wasn’t very funny.

-After 23 years in Japan, Jason moved to Oregon on the US West Coast so that he could best maintain a bridge to Japan.
-Jason visits Japan often, and to this day still cannot pass up a baseball game, a cold lemon sour, and a plate of takoyaki.
+With bases in Okinawa and Spain, Jason visits Tokyo often, and still cannot pass up a baseball game, a cold lemon sour, and a plate of takoyaki.

 Current Portfolio